marksherriff/cs3240-f24-website/projectdraft.md

 1. TOC
 {:toc}

-## Project Overview
+## Team Project Overview

-This semester, we are doing something a bit different from previous semesters.
-As a class, we are going to focus on one particular type of software system - a "whistleblower" app.
-The technical requirements are going to be firmer up front, but your team will still have the ability to customize the theme of the app (e.g., whistleblower to a news organization, whistleblower to the honor committee about an honor violation, etc.) and some of the extended functionality.
+This semester, we are going to be fully focused on projects... literally!
+You're going to be building a project management system!
+We are going to give you some specific technical requirements that you will have to meet to ensure that all teams are building something that is roughly the same "difficulty."
+However, you will have the ability to customize the theming of the app.
+The projects could be working with other students on homework assignments, student group event planning, or perhaps related to a hobby you are intersted in.
+You can also extend the functionality to better meet the needs of your particular set of users.

+From here on, we will refer to your team projects as "Project Management Apps" (PMAs) and "projects" will refer to the

 You __must__ meet the base requirements listed below.